horgh/checksummer/README.md

 Its main heuristic relies on checksums.
 When run, it computes checksums for all files under configured directories.
-It compares the newly computed checksum with one found in the database for the file.
-This tells whether the file changed since the last run.
-If the file changed, it uses the files modification time to decide whether the modification is legitimate.
-If the file changed and its modification time is prior to when it last computed the checksum, then this is an indication the file is potentially suffering corruption.
+It compares the newly computed checksum with one found in a database for the file.
+This reveals whether the file changed since the last run.
+If the file changed, it uses the file's modification time to decide whether the modification is legitimate.
+If the file changed and its modification time is prior to when checksummer last computed the checksum, then this is an indication the file is potentially suffering corruption.
 If the modification time is after the last time the program computed the checksum, then it assumes the modification was legitimate.

 To best benefit from these checks, you must regularly run checksummer to monitor your files.